- What is an Ed Plan?

 How can I meet with a counselor?
 If you will be a first-time student and have general questions about MC or pre-enrollment concerns, the Outreach& Admissions Office is best suited to answer your questions.
 The telephone number is 805-378-1409.

-If you have questions about specific courses or items of an academic nature, you should attend a New Student Orientation by calling the Counseling Office at 805-378-1428.
-Should you have further questions after completing Orientation, there is a counselor on duty for quick questions at the Express Counter in the Counseling Office.
+If you have questions about specific courses or items of an academic nature, you should attend a New Student Workshop by calling the Counseling Office at 805-378-1428.
+Should you have further questions after completing the Online Orientation and New Student Workshop, there is a counselor on duty for quick questions at the Express Counter in the Counseling Office.
 Express should not be used in lieu of Orientation.

 Am I assigned a counselor?